 Besides boosting the economic welfare of women, we also promote advocacy activities which gives women carers a platform for their needs and voices to be heard.
 Our system works by creating local level carers’ groups for mutual support.
 Representatives from these groups then meet at cluster and district level and engage with local government to discuss their needs.
 Women who used to rarely leave their homes are now engaging with powerful government officials and calling for the role of caring to be publicly recognised.

 More recently, we are proud to see a combining of economic opportunities and support networks.
-Women who have developed skills through our projects are using their initiative and passing their new skills on to other carers within their communities, as is shown in Roshan’s story.
+Women who have developed skills through our projects are using their initiative and passing their new skills on to other carers within their communities.

 Our projects are unique programmes that enable women to continue to perform their caring duties, which they proudly do, whilst also offering them a chance to be financially independent and have their needs addressed at a decision-making level.
 Going forward, we will continue to extend our reach and ensure female carers from all parts of the world are not disproportionately burdened as a result of caring.